sagelga/prepro60/Lecture Cheat Sheet/Week 3 - Strings.md

 var = "Kumamon is happy"
 return var.find("Kuma") # Returns 0

-# Using more than 1 character + 2 occurence
+# Using more than 1 character + 2 occurrence
 var = "Kumamon is happy, Kumamon is happy" return var.find("Kuma") # Returns 0
 ```